amin-abualhassan/intro2ml-cw1/readme.md

 # or
 python dt_coursework/run.py --noisy --k 10

-# or this for running the code on a custom dataset
+# or this for running the code on a custom dataset located at custom_dataset_file_path
-python dt_coursework/run.py --data wifi_db/noisy_dataset.txt --k 10 --make-figures
+python dt_coursework/run.py --data custom_dataset_file_path --k 10 --make-figures
 ```

 ### Useful CLI flags